-The blockade of the Gaza Strip continues to restrict the free movement of people and goods has been restricted for 11 years.
-Industries are devastated and resources are lacking as a result.
-Gazans are facing severe poverty, with children suffering from malnutrition in particular.
-The illegal Separation Wall and Israeli settlements divide the West Bank, including East Jerusalem, disrupting people’s access to health, education, and work.
-Tensions among Jerusalem residents have been running high in 2016, due to a few Palestinians engaging in violent attacks on Israelis, as well as continuous violence of the Israeli authorities and settlers, youth are unable to anticipate a bright future.
+Due to the blockade of the Gaza Strip, free movement of people and goods has been restricted for 11 years.
+Industries are devastated and resources are lacking.
+Gazans are facing severe poverty, with children suffering from serious malnutrition.
+The illegal separation wall and Israeli settlements divide the communities on the West Bank, including East Jerusalem, disrupting people’s access to health, education, and work.
+Because of the discriminatory social structure of the occupation as well as continuous violence of the Israeli authorities and settlers, youth are unable to anticipate a bright future.
 A large number of students drop out of school and lose connections in the community.

-3. Facing the military occupation as the root cause for the violation of human right
+Advocacy to address the occupation as the root cause